Key dates in the Conservative leadership contest

 “That means that we’ll hold a succession of ballots over the next few days in order to get to that position.”

-– Monday July 18: Third debate.
-Sky News is scheduled to host another TV debate, hosted by Kay Burley.
+– Tuesday July 19: Third debate at 8pm.
+Sky News’ Kay Burley is scheduled to host the debate.

 – Friday July 22 onwards: Hustings are to take place around the country over the summer to help party members determine their choice for the new Conservative leader.